Sophtware-com/SOPHTWARE_WS2812B_STM32/README.md

 # SOPHTWARE_WS2812B_STM32
 WS2812B library for STM32 cores

-Written by Roger Clark www.rogerclark.net, from first principals
+Originally written by Roger Clark www.rogerclark.net, from first principals.

-Forked and Updated by Michael Lange a.k.a.
-SUPER Mike.
+Forked and Updated by Michael Lange a.k.a. **SUPER Mike**.

 This library uses SPI DMA to control a strip of WS2812B (NeoPixel) LEDS